conwelllif76756/vehiclefacts/README.md

-The Oldsmobile 98, introduced in 1941 but produced into the post-war era, was a flagship model known for its powerful engine, luxurious amenities, and cutting-edge technology.
+The Rolls-Royce Silver Ghost, introduced in 1906, set new standards for luxury and reliability in automobile design, earning a reputation as the "best car in the world."